spiceai/spiceai/README.md

 ## What is Spice?

-**Spice** is a small, portable runtime that provides developers with a unified SQL query interface to locally accelerate and query data tables sourced from any database, data warehouse, or data lake.
+**Spice** is a small, portable runtime that provides developers with a unified SQL query interface to locally materialize, accelerate, and query data tables sourced from any database, data warehouse, or data lake.

 Spice makes it easy to build data-driven and data-intensive applications by streamlining the use of data and machine learning (ML) in software.